xbgmsharp/postgsail/README.md

 Also, if you like, you can import saillogger data using the postgsail helpers, [postgsail-helpers](https://github.com/xbgmsharp/postgsail-helpers).

 You might want to import your influxdb1 data as well, [outflux](https://github.com/timescale/outflux).
 Any taker on influxdb2 to PostgSail?
-It is definitly possible.
+It is definitely possible.

 Last, if you like, you can import the sample data from Signalk NMEA Plaka by running the tests.
-If everything goes well all tests pass sucessfully and you should recieve a few notifications by email or PushOver.
+If everything goes well all tests pass successfully and you should receive a few notifications by email or PushOver.

 ```
 $ docker-compose up tests